 Mental Self-Care Ideas | For Stimulating, Challenging, and Resting Your Mind

-21. Learn a new skill — like how to take care of a newborn!
+21. Practice a new skill — like how to take care of a newborn!

 25. “Brain dump” everything that’s on your mind onto a piece of paper to externalize your thoughts.

-26. Make a to-don’t list to free up mental bandwidth for the things that matter most to you.
+26. Make a to-don’t list to free up mental bandwidth for meaningful to-dos.

-27. Notice unhelpful thoughts and, without trying to change them, just call them what they are: unhelpful.
+27. Notice your thoughts without trying to change them.

 28. Silence notifications to help you engage with your tech mindfully (rather than on demand).